 Password protection can be enabled to prevent unauthorised access to set-up screens, when default password protection is not enabled.
-Password protection is enabled by selecting a four digit number other than 0000, esting a password of 0000 disables the password protection.
+Password protection is enabled by selecting a four digit number other than 0000, setting a password of 0000 disables the password protection.

-EodE Enter Password, prompt for first digit.
-Press the "▲" key to scroll the value of first digit from 0 through to 9, the value rolls back from 9 round to 0 and " ♥ " key to scroll the value of first digit from 9 through to 0, the value rolls back from 0 round to 9.
-Press the "🛹 " key to advance to next digit.
+Enter Password, prompt for first digit. .Press the "▲" key to scroll the value of first digit from 0 through to 9, the value rolls back from 9 round to 0 and "▼" key to scroll the value of first digit from 9 through to 0, the value rolls back from 0 round to 9.

+Press the "4" key to advance to next digit.

-git advances to the password accepted screen and ey again makes the set-up screens accessible to the ne "← " key, if "▲" or "▼" key is pressed, the user is Password" entry stage.
+In special case where the Password is "0000" pressing the " key when prompted for the first digit advances to the password accepted screen and then pressing the " key again makes the set-up screens accessible to the user.

+But instead of pressing the " \blacktriangleleft " key, if " \blacktriangle " or " \blacktriangledown " key is pressed, the user is taken to the "New/change Password" entry stage.